Frequently Asked Questions

 How do I communicate with my instructor and peers?

 Online education requires a lot of written communication.
-Most instructor to students and peer to peer communication will take place through Blackboard discussion boards, emails, video chat, etc.
+Most instructor to students and peer to peer communication will take place through Canvas discussion boards, emails, video chat, etc.

 What sort of time commitment does an online class require?